intermine/bluegenes/docs/building.md

 Official BlueGenes releases can be deployed to [Clojars](https://clojars.org/), under the [org.intermine Clojars organisation](https://clojars.org/groups/org.intermine).

-When deploying BlueGenes to Clojars, the JAR file should include all compiled assets: this includes JavaScript, less, and vendor libraries.
+When deploying BlueGenes to Clojars, the JAR file should include all compiled assets.
+This includes JavaScript, less, and vendor libraries.
 This allows other projects to include BlueGenes as a dependency and deploy the client and server without needing to compile BlueGenes.

 To deploy a compiled JAR to Clojars, simply use the `deploy` alias which automatically includes the `uberjar` profile and targets Clojars.